TomBugnon/deNEST/README.md

 #### Loading of the input arrays

-The input stimulus "shown" to the network is loaded using the following steps during the initialization of each session:

-1. (option 1): If the `input_path` simulation parameter is an absolute path pointing towards a NumPy array, this array will be loaded for all sessions.
-    Otherwise...
-2. (option 2): If the `session_input` session parameter for the considered session is an absolute path pointing towards a NumPy array, it will be loaded for that session.
-Otherwise...
-3. (option 3): If the `input_path` simulation parameter is a path pointing towards a directory, and the `session_input` session parameter can be interpreted as a relative path, from the `input_path` directory, pointing towards a NumPy array, it will be loaded for the session.

-In summary, if an absolute path to an array is specified in the command line `input` optional argument, it will be used for all sessions.
-Otherwise, a good approach is to specify the absolute path to an 'input directory' in the nets.constants, leave the `'input_path'` simulation parameter otherwise unspecified and specify the relative path (from the `'input directory'`) to each session's input in the session parameters.

 ### Duration of a session

 The simulation time is equal to the 'simulation_time' session